mshustov/babel-plugin-source-wrapper/README.md

 - use `registratorName` plugin option to set name for wrapping function
 - define global variable `DEVINFO_API_NAME` with desired name of API or replace it's occurences in source, to make known to other tools the correct name for API

-## Meta data
+## Meta-data

-Meta data could contains those properties:
+Meta-data could contains those properties:

 - `loc` (String) expression definition code fragment location, in format: `filename:startLine:startColumn:endLineEnd:endColumn`
 - `blackbox` (Boolean) means that data is from blackboxed files and has low priority.
-Any non-blackboxed meta data could override this data.
+Any non-blackboxed meta-data could override this data.
 - `map` (Object) if literal object is wrapped, this property contains locations for every single value.

 ## Problem solving